Data dependency: Anti-dependency (write-after-read)

-Here, Children(X) is the set of nodes in the CFG that are immediately post-dominated by X, and Predecessors(X) are the set of nodes in the CFG that directly precede X in the CFG.

-Note that node X shall be processed only after all its Children have been processed.

-Once the post-dominance frontier map is computed, reversing it will result in a map from the nodes in the CFG to the nodes that have a control dependence on them.

 Implications

 Conventional programs are written assuming the sequential execution model.
 Under this model, instructions execute one after the other, atomically (i.e., at any given point in time, only one instruction is executed) and in the order specified by the program.

 However, dependencies among statements or instructions may hinder parallelism — parallel execution of multiple instructions, either by a parallelizing compiler or by a processor exploiting instruction-level parallelism.
 Recklessly executing multiple instructions without considering related dependences may cause danger of getting wrong results, namely hazards.

+Relevance in computing

+Data dependencies are relevant in various areas of computing, particularly in processor design, compiler construction, parallel computing, and concurrent programming.